jmbucknall/EZDSL/ezdsl.md

        {...}
      end.

-Notice that the SumValues procedure is explicitly declared 'far' in Delphi 1.0 (in 32-bit Delphi this modifier is ignored).
+Notice that the `SumValues` procedure is explicitly declared 'far' in Delphi 1.0 (in 32-bit Delphi this modifier is ignored).
 I have found this method to be by far (!) the easiest method of ensuring that the Delphi 1.0 compiler will compile my source code without relying on the current value of the $F compiler define.

-There is one important point that you must be aware of when you are using the Iterate method.
-It is simply put: do not add or delete data objects from the container in your Action routine.
-The Iterate method maintains some state information whilst you are navigating through the container.
+There is one important point that you must be aware of when you are using the `Iterate` method.
+It is simply put: do not add or delete data objects from the container in your `Action` routine.
+The `Iterate` method maintains some state information whilst you are navigating through the container.
 If you add or delete an object, this state information becomes invalid since the container may restructure itself internally to accommodate that change.
-The state information that Iterate depends upon will become out-of-date and may result in you seeing the same data objects twice, not at all, or even worse, cause access violations and so on.
-The proper thing to do is to make a note elsewhere of the data objects you want to add or remove from the object (use another container, e.g. a stack or queue), and once the Iterate method has completed to perform the additions and removals.
+The state information that `Iterate` depends upon will become out-of-date and may result in you seeing the same data objects twice, not at all, or even worse, cause access violations and so on.
+The proper thing to do is to make a note elsewhere of the data objects you want to add or remove from the object (use another container, e.g. a stack or queue), and once the `Iterate` method has completed to perform the additions and removals.

-The boolean array TBooleanArray has its own form of the iterator, designed for iterating though either the true values in the array, or the false ones, and in either direction.
-In this case, the Action routine for a call to Iterate has to be of the form:
+The boolean array `TBooleanArray` has its own form of the iterator, designed for iterating though either the true values in the array, or the false ones, and in either direction.
+In this case, the `Action` routine for a call to `Iterate` has to be of the form:

      TBooleanArrayIterator = function(C : TBooleanArray;
                                       aIndex : longint;
                                       ExtraData : pointer) : boolean;

-where C will be the boolean array itself, aIndex is the element number of the current boolean, and ExtraData is the same extra data pointer you passed to Iterate.
-The function must return True to cause the Iterate routine to continue iterating or False to cause the Iterate routine to stop (and return the index of the boolean value that caused the Action routine to return False).
-Remember that your Action procedure cannot be a nested routine (in Delphi 1.0 it must be declared 'far'; in 32-bit Delphi it must be declared as 'register' (i.e. the normal fastcall declaration)).
+where `C` will be the boolean array itself, `aIndex` is the element number of the current boolean, and `ExtraData` is the same extra data pointer you passed to `Iterate`.
+The function must return `True` to cause the Iterate routine to continue iterating or `False` to cause the `Iterate` routine to stop (and return the index of the boolean value that caused the `Action` routine to return `False`).
+Remember that your `Action` procedure cannot be a nested routine (in Delphi 1.0 it must be declared 'far'; in 32-bit Delphi it must be declared as 'register' (i.e. the normal fastcall declaration)).